topshelfapps/pdxsoccerschedules/README.md

-Schedules for the PDX Soccer Fan iOS app
+Schedules and chants for the PDX Soccer Fan iOS app